WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 ## full-

-Use a hyphen in compound adjectives beginning with full.
+Use a hyphen in compound adjectives beginning with *full-*.

 **Examples**